 Stettin Raid 29/30 August 1944

-550 Squadron Lancaster EE193 / BQ-C was lost on a raid to Stettin 29/30 August 1944.
+550 Squadron Lancaster EE193/BQ-C was lost on an operation to Stettin 29/30 August 1944.
 Airborne at 21:13 on 29 August 1944 from North Killingholme it crashed in the Baltic (Kattegat north west of SejerÝ) on the return leg.
 When lost this aircraft had a total of 310 hours.

 - W/O W H S Ansell (P)